holgerbrandl/kalasim/docs/userguide/docs/monitors.md

 [5.40, 6.00]      |     535 |  .54 | *********************

 ```
-However when valueBins is enabled the histogram becomes
+However, when valueBins is enabled the histogram becomes

 ```
 Histogram of: 'NumericLevelMonitor.1'